SkylerCrook/cse15l-lab-reports/Week2LabReport.md

 * Values
   * the myPage String then gets the string "\nThis is Skylers StringServer!" appended, as it was not empty before

+# Part 2: Bugs

+One of the bugs from lab 3 was the 2 reverse methods in `ArrayExamples.java`